antoniofull/thexpatmagazine.com/src/pages/blog/2017-10-02-5-things-consider-childs-education-moving-abroad.md

 ## 2. Your child’s age

 If your children are teenagers and approaching crucial exams then the timing of your move can be a concern.
 International schools may not be close to where you live or work and may not teach the curriculum your child is studying.
-Online schools such as [InterHigh],  may be a great option in such circumstances.
+Online schools such as [InterHigh](https://www.interhigh.co.uk/),  may be a great option in such circumstances.
 It teaches pupils the full British curriculum, from iGCSEs through to AS and A Levels and because of its online status, timetabled lessons can be accessed anywhere in the world where there is an internet connection.

 ## 3. Integrating into the language and culture